AnthonyCxx/Notes-and-Writeups/C++/README.md

 # A Reference for the C++ Programming Language
 A reference for C++ programming.
-If you are using this for class, do not use anything past C++11.
+If you are using this for class, do not use anything past C++11. <br />

-I'm learning as I go and just using this as a form of documenting what I've learned. <br />
 This is not meant to be an authority of any kind nor is it meant to be comprehensive.

 P.S.
 If you don't know the difference between C and C++, [here](https://hackr.io/blog/difference-between-c-and-cplusplus) is a good article.